Chechgm/Chechgm.github.io/_posts/2019-02-02-study-plan.md

 ## Pilars of research
 On the machine learning part of the research I am doing during my PhD I am focusing on three major areas (of course this might change in the future): Deep Generative models, Probabilistic Graphical models and Causality.
 On these areas of studies I read mostly papers, however there are some books that I am planning to read which might be useful for a deeper understanding of these areas.
-* [ ] Pearl, J., 2000.
+* [x] Pearl, J., 2000.
 Causality: Models, Reasoning, and Inference.
 Cambridge University Press, New York.
 * [ ] Bishop C.M., 2006.
 Pattern Recognition and Machine Learning.
 Springer, Berlin
+* [x] McElrath, R. Statistical rethinking.
+* [x] Gelman, A. et.al., 2006.
+Bayesian Data Analysis.
+* [on-going] Berger, J. Statistical decision theory and Bayesian analysis.
 * [ ] Daphne Koller, Nir Friedman, 2009.
 Probabilistic Graphical Models: Principles and Techniques - Adaptive Computation and Machine Learning.
 The MIT Press

 ## Various
 Besides my interest in maths and machine learning, I am interested in other things.
 Some of the courses I would like to do during my life are these:

-### Languages:
+### Language:
 1. [x] Duolingo French
 2. [x] Duolingo Hebrew
 3. [x] Duolingo Danish
 4. [ ] Duolingo German

+### Cognitive science, philosophy of mind, and linguistics:
+1. [] Searle's course on philosophy of mind.
+2. [x] Computational cognitive science (Joshua Tenenbaum, MIT)
+3. [] Computational psycholinguistics (Roger Levy, MIT)

 ### Music:
 1. [ ] [Jazz improvisation (Berklee, Coursera)](https://www.coursera.org/learn/jazz-improvisation)